Balancing Forecast Accuracy and Switching Costs in Online Optimization of Energy Management Systems: Problem Formulation and Framework

-The optimal policy is computed for the current state of the system and the forecast for the next $H$ time steps.
-An online optimization algorithm typically determines the optimal actions $x_{t+1},...,x_{t+H}$ given a prediction window of length $H$.
-Every $v$ time steps, the optimization is rerun to generate a new plan.
-This algorithm is referred to as a Fixed Horizon Control (FHC) algorithm.
+To address online optimization problems with switching costs, the Fixed Horizon Control (FHC) algorithm is employed.
+FHC is a variant of model predictive control with a fixed commitment horizon.
+At each decision point, the algorithm computes an optimal policy for the current state of the system and forecasts for the next $H$ time steps, determining the optimal actions $x_{t+1},...,x_{t+H}$ given a prediction window of length $H$.

-In the context of the online optimization algorithms, the term “commitment” refers to the duration or number of time steps for which the optimized policy is committed to before the optimization process is rerun to generate a new plan.
-This concept plays a crucial role in determining how frequently the optimization is updated based on new information, accumulation of forecast errors and changes in the system's state.
-An FHC algorithm with the shortest commitment is the Receding Horizon Control (RHC) algorithm.
-In RHC, the commitment is $v=1$, indicating that the optimization is rerun at every time step.

-Similar to the optimization, the forecast is also run in a rolling origin fashion.
-The optimal policy is then applied to the system for the next $v_{F}$ time steps and the process is repeated every $v_{F}$ steps.
-In summary, both the forecast and the optimization have the same rolling origin setup and need to be updated at certain intervals while committing to $v$ steps.
-Ultimately, at each time step, the decision-maker is faced with a decision to either reuse the current plan or to revise it.
-Similarly, the forecast can be reused or revised.
-The resulting decision matrix is shown in Table \ref{tab:decision_matrix}.